 LCH is powered by a twin turboshaft engine and for offensive operations is equipped with 20mm Turret gun, 70 mm Rocket and Air to Air Missile.
 The EO-Pod and Helmet pointing system enhance the strike capabilities of the aircraft.
 The helicopter is capable of carrying out operational roles under extreme weather conditions at different altitudes from sea level, hot weather desert, cold weather and Himalayan altitudes.
 The LCH has demonstrated the capability to land and take off from Siachen Range with considerable load, fuel and weapons that are beyond the capabilities of any other combat helicopter.

 LCH features a narrow fuselage and tandem configuration for pilot and co-pilot/ weapon system operator.
 Reducing the workload of the pilots, are smart glass cockpit, hinge less main rotor, Armour Protection and stealth features from visual, aural, radar and IR signatures.

 Speaking on the occasion, Mr Jaitely hailed HAL’s confidence in bringing Hawk-i and LCH indigenously.
 He said DPSU work culture and performance have highest standards of professionalism.
 “We are moving in the right direction in evolving ourselves into a major manufacturing hub.
 In this context today’s experience has been encouraging”, he said.

 Mr. Ashok Kumar Gupta, Secretary (Defence Production), outlined the contributions made by Defence PSUS.
-Mr. T. Suvarna Raju, CMD, HAL in his welcome address said maintaining its excellent track record HAL today has come-up with two new products that would strengthen India’s defence services.
+Mr. T. Suvarna Raju, CMD, HAL in his welcome address said that by maintaining its excellent track record, HAL has come-up with two new products that would strengthen India’s defence services.